otrv4/otrv4/modes/otrv4-only-mode.md

 - "High Level Overview": there's no "Requests OTR conversation" step.
 - "Creating a User Profile": "Versions" MUST be "4" only.
-- "Establishing Versions". ignore the paragraph "A compliant OTRv4 implementation is required to support version 3 of OTR, but not versions 1 and 2.".
+- "Establishing Versions": ignore the paragraph "A compliant OTRv4 implementation is required to support version 3 of OTR, but not versions 1 and 2.".
 - "Online Conversation Initialization": Ignore everything about query messages